 L. Teresa, Hewitson.
 Equatorial Lep. p.
-S.
+8.

-Upperside.
+UPPERSIDE.
 Male, black.
 Anterior wing with a pale triangular spot at the base; crossed by two oblique bands, each of three white spots; the first band in the middle, its first two spots bifid; the second band before the apex, the first spot bifid.
-Posterior wing with its centre lilae-white smeared with brown, divided by black nervures: a subapical white spot.
+Posterior wing with its centre lilac-white smeared with brown, divided by black nervures: a subapical white spot.

-Underside as above, except that the outer margin of the anterior wing and the whole of the posterior wing are dirty, obscure grey-brown.
+UNDERSIDE as above, except that the outer margin of the anterior wing and the whole of the posterior wing are dirty, obscure grey-brown.

 Female, dark brown.
-Anterior wing crossed obliquely at the middle by a band of white sometimes tinted with yellow, indented on its inner border, and terminating below the middle of the wing: crossed before the apex by three small white spots: the middle of the inner margin yellow.
+Anterior wing crossed obliquely at the middle by a band of white sometimes tinted with yellow, indented on its inner border, and terminating below the middle of the wing : crossed before the apex by three small white spots : the middle of the inner margin yellow.
 Posterior wing yellow, with the outer margin broadly dark brown.
-On the underside the anterior wing is as above, except that the apex is grey: the posterior wing grey-brown, with two spots of yellow near the base: a spot on the costal margin, a band of nine spots at the middle, and a spot below these white: the outer margin is also irrorated with white.
+On the underside the anterior wing is as above, except that the apex is grey : the posterior wing grey-brown, with two spots of yellow near the base : a spot on the costal margin, a band of nine spots at the middle, and a spot below these white : the outer margin is also irrorated with white.

 Exp. $2\frac{3}{10}$ inches.
 Hab.
 Ecuador.
-In the Collection of W. C. Hewitson (Buckley).